-It’s likely that right now your college is shopping for — or thinking about shopping for — several pieces of software to make managing the organization easier and more efficient.
+It's likely that right now your college is shopping for — or thinking about shopping for — several pieces of software to make managing the organization easier and more efficient.
 You need a CRM for outreach and a CMS to manage the website.
-An SMS to manage student data, an RMS to manage room scheduling, and countless other programs that all go by three-letter acronyms.
+An SMS to manage student data, an RMS to manage room scheduling, and an alphabet soup of other programs.

 Choosing what software to use for each of these functions gets even more daunting when you start thinking about how much you want a given piece of software to do.
 Would it make sense for your early-alert system to also have CRM functionality?
 What if your website's CMS also managed your intranet and HR functions?
 What if you found one piece of software that did everything your college could ever need it to do?